mleiwe/mlops-zoomcamp/cohorts/2024/02-experiment-tracking/Ch2_notes.md

 # MLOps Zoomcamp 2024 - Marcus' Chapter 2 notes
+In these notes aside from the terminal inputs I will try and structure everything into a [practice notebook](./homework/Pracitce.ipynb) which will document everything you need to create a single

 ## 2.1 Experiment Tracking
 Hosted by Christian Martinez.
 Basically this seems to be a talk on how to set up [MLflow](https://mlflow.org/).